shovoalways/JavaScript-Counter/README.md

 # JavaScript-Counter
 Lets create a JavaScript counter with HTML, CSS and JavaScript.
-It a fun project and you will able to increment, decremnt as well as reset the number.
+It a fun project and you will able to increment, decrement as well as reset the number.

 ## 📝 Description
 Lets create a JavaScript counter with HTML, CSS and JavaScript.
-It a fun project and you will able to increment, decremnt as well as reset the number.
+It a fun project and you will able to increment, decrement as well as reset the number.